DoomDay53/smtp-sender/README.md

 Do not publish sensitive data publicly

 Contact
 For questions or suggestions, write to t.me/IntelBreak on Telegram.
+I support languages ​​such as Russian, Ukrainian and English